 Lice on birds are usually found in the same place as the mites.
 The vent areas and head of crested breeds.

 Unlike mites, lice will exist only on the feathers.
 A cluster of lice eggs will look like a mass of debris that is congrated at the quill of the feather as it meets the skin.

-Both mites/lice will cause a birds to look lethargic, have a pale comb, and a dirty bottom.
-Lice will add the additional signature of unkept feathers that appear broken, ratty or disheveled.
-Both mites and lice will weaken a bird making them more susiptable to illness and in worst cases, death.
+Both mites/lice will cause a bird to look lethargic, have a pale comb, and a dirty bottom.
+Lice will add the additional signature of unkept feathers that appear broken, ratty, or disheveled.
+Both mites and lice will weaken a bird making them more susceptible to illness and in worst cases, death.

 How to handle mites/lice in chickens: